($1,413) Cost to ship a car from Albuquerque, NM to Ann Arbor, MI

 The time of the year

-Seasonal demand and weather conditions in both Albuquerque and Ann Arbor can impact car shipping prices.
+Both seasonal trends and local weather in Albuquerque and Ann Arbor can influence what you’ll pay for car shipping.

 Albuquerque's climate is usually sunny and dry.
 Winter typically consists of cool days and cold nights, except following passage of the strongest cold fronts and arctic airmasses when daytime temperatures remain colder than average; overnight temperatures tend to fall below freezing between about 10 pm and 8 am in the city.